 26. The Many Adventures of Winnie the Pooh – This attraction probably doesn’t deserve to be so low but it took the place of Mr. Toad’s Wild Ride and I’m petty.
 This is an average dark ride with an interactive queue.
 I always feel underwhelmed after riding it though.

 25. Buzz Lightyear’s Space Ranger Spin – The Disneyland Buzz Lightyear ride is so much better, mainly because you can hold the blasters in that attraction instead of them being connected to your vehicle like they are here.
-If you ever have the choice of holding something or not holding something, usually choose holding something especially if it pertains to you protecting the universe against Evil Emperor Zurg.
+If you ever have the choice of holding something or not holding something, usually choose holding something especially if it pertains to you protecting the universe from Evil Emperor Zurg.
 This is a fun ride to cool off on and shoot some lasers but it’s nothing more.

 24. The Barnstormer – The Barnstormer is a kid roller coaster that’s not that great.
 But go late at night when there are no crowds and they’ll let you ride this over and over again until some other poor saps show up looking for a blast.
 How do you make a short roller coaster longer?
 1. Build more track.
 2. Just never get off.
 Number 1 doesn’t appear to be an option, so go with number 2.